Jose B. Falck-Zepeda

 University of Richmond

-Dr. Elizabeth P. Ransom is an associate professor of sociology in the Department of Sociology and Anthropology at the University of Richmond.
+Elizabeth P. Ransom is an associate professor of sociology in the Department of Sociology and Anthropology at the University of Richmond.
 Her research focuses on international development and globalization, the sociology of agriculture and food, and social studies of science and technology.
 Specifically, she concentrates on the intersection of science and technology policy within agriculture and food systems, with particular emphasis on analyzing the ways in which policy changes impact producers and production practices in both the United States and sub-Saharan Africa.
 Her previous research has focused on agricultural biotechnologies and cross-national pesticide regulations.
 Currently, she has two ongoing research programs.
-The first program studies the linkages between Southern African (South Africa, Botswana, and Namibia) red meat industries and global agriculture and food systems governance.
+The first program studies the linkages between Southern Africa (South Africa, Botswana, and Namibia) red meat industries and global agriculture and food systems governance.
 The second analyzes international agricultural development assistance in developing countries, with an emphasis on the ways in which agricultural assistance targets women and focuses on gender empowerment.
 She has published articles focusing on agricultural biotechnologies, the patterns and problems surrounding modern food consumption practices, the global red meat trade, and gender and agricultural development assistance.
-Dr. Ransom recently published a co-edited book, Rural America in a Globalizing World: Problems and Prospects for the 2010's.
-The book covers agriculture and food; natural resources; demographic change; the multi-faceted dimensions of diversity; and issues of rural economics, community, and quality of life.
-Dr. Ransom was a 2005-2006 American Association for the Advancement of Science (AAAS) policy fellow where she focused on Codex Alimentarius agrifood standards as an international trade specialist at the U.S. Department of Agriculture.
-She is currently a research associate with the Institute for Theory and Practice of International Relations at the College of William and Mary and a member of the AidData research consortium.
+Dr. Ransom was a 2005-2006 American Association for the Advancement of Science policy fellow where she focused on Codex Alimentarius agrifood standards as an international trade specialist at the U.S. Department of Agriculture.
+In addition to her position at the University of Richmond, she is currently a research associate with the Institute of Theory and Practice of International Relations at the College of William and Mary.
 Dr. Ransom received her BA in sociology and political science from Western Carolina University and her MA and PhD in sociology from Michigan State University.

 University of Virginia

-Michael Rodemeyer is an independent consultant and a visiting scholar in the Department of Engineering and Society of the University of Virginia.
-He previously taught and directed the Science and Technology Policy Internship Program of the University of Virginia.
+Michael Rodemeyer completed his adjunct professorship in 2015 in the Department of Engineering and Society of the University of Virginia, where he taught and directed the Science and Technology Policy Internship Program.
 Mr. Rodemeyer founded the Pew Initiative on Food and Biotechnology and served as its executive director from 2000 to 2005.
 Before that, he spent nearly 25 years in the federal government.
-In 1998 and 1999, he was the assistant director for environment in the Office of Science and Technology Policy in the Executive Office of the President with responsibility for numerous environmental science and policy issues.
+In 1998 and 1999, he was the assistant director for environment in the Office of Science and Technology Policy in the Executive Office of the President.
 He served for 15 years on the staff of the House of Representatives Committee on Science, including 7 years as the Chief Democratic Counsel.
-From 1976 through 1984, Mr. Rodemeyer was a staff attorney with the Federal Trade Commission, including 4 years as attorney–adviser to a commissioner, working on consumer protection and economic regulation issues.
-He also taught congressional and environmental policy-making as an adjunct professor of the Johns Hopkins University School of Arts and Sciences from 2000 through 2004 and has lectured widely on biotechnology and other science, law, and technology issues.
+From 1976 through 1984, Mr. Rodemeyer was a staff attorney with the Federal Trade Commission.
+He also taught congressional and environmental policy-making as an adjunct professor of the Johns Hopkins University School of Arts and Sciences from 2000 through 2004.
 Mr. Rodemeyer graduated with honors from Harvard Law School in 1975 and received his undergraduate degree in sociology with honors from Princeton University in 1972.

 David M. Stelly